-As discussed in Sect.~\ref{sc:cmd}, the final cleaned CMD from which we select RGB stars still suffers from a non-negligible contamination by MW stars.
+As discussed in Sect.~\ref{sc:cmd}, the final cleaned CMD we used to select RGB stars still suffers from a non-negligible contamination by MW stars.
 A non-uniform distribution of foreground contaminants across the imaged FoV could potentially bias our conclusions on the spatial distribution of RGB stars.
 Indeed, the reddening map in Fig.~\ref{fig:ebv_rgb} shows that the foreground extinction is highly variable, with the largest values coinciding with the north-west overdensity revealed by the RGB counts.

-We therefore proceed to subtract the contribution of foreground stars from our RGB counts.
-To this end, we first construct a map of MW contaminants as follows.
-From the CMD displayed in Fig.~\ref{fig:rgb}a, we select bright, blue foreground stars within the golden polygon.
-This CMD region contains a negligible contribution from IC\,10 stars and is therefore effective in tracing the spatial variation of MW stars.
-The resulting map is then normalized to the mean stellar density computed in the red box region in Fig.~\ref{fig:rgb}c, which we assume to be free of RGB stars (see Sect.~\ref{sec:cmd_grad}).
-The normalized foreground contamination map is shown in Fig.~\ref{fig:rgb}c.
+We therefore proceeded to subtract the contribution of foreground stars from our RGB counts.
+To this end, we first constructed a map of MW contaminants as follows.
+From the CMD displayed in Fig.~\ref{fig:rgb}a, we selected bright, blue foreground stars within the golden polygon.
+This CMD region contains a negligible contribution from IC\,10 stars and, therefore, it is effective in tracing the spatial variation of MW stars.
+The resulting map is then normalised to the mean stellar density computed in the red box region in Fig.~\ref{fig:rgb}c, which we assume to be free of RGB stars (see Sect.~\ref{sec:cmd_grad}).
+The normalised foreground contamination map is shown in Fig.~\ref{fig:rgb}b.
 The average contamination amounts to ${\sim}\,12\pm1$ stars per arcmin$^{2}$, with a higher density in the north-west quadrant (Q2) than in the south-east one (Q4).

 The RGB star count map after subtraction of the variable foreground is displayed in Fig.~\ref{fig:rgb}d.
-Here, the north-west overdensity (and more generally, the elongation from south-east to north-west) remains clearly visible, and perhaps even more pronounced.
+Here, the north-west overdensity (and more generally, the elongation from south-east to north-west) remains clearly visible, and is perhaps even more pronounced.
 Ellipse fitting shows no significant change in the innermost regions, while the outer ellipses become even more eccentric than in the uncorrected case.
-Plots showing the trend of the ellipticity and position angle as a function of semi-major axis are shown in Fig.~\ref{fig:ellipse_fit}.
+Plots showing the trend of the ellipticity and PA as a function of semi-major axis, both before and after MW foreground subtraction, are shown in Fig.~\ref{fig:ellipse_fit}.
 This analysis thus confirms, and further strengthens, our conclusion that IC\,10 hosts an extended, elongated stellar component in its outskirts.